omniauth/omniauth-saml/README.md

   If not specified, the IdP is free to choose the name identifier format used in the response.
 Optional.

+* `:request_attributes` - Used to build the metadata file to inform the IdP to send certain attributes along with the SAMLResponse messages.
+Defaults to requesting `name`, `first_name`, `last_name` and `email` attributes.
+See the `OneLogin::RubySaml::AttributeService` class in the [Ruby SAML gem](https://github.com/onelogin/ruby-saml) for the available options for each attribute.
+Set to `{}` to disable this from metadata.

+* `:attribute_service_name` - Name for the attribute service.
+Defaults to `Required attributes`.

 * See the `OneLogin::RubySaml::Settings` class in the [Ruby SAML gem](https://github.com/onelogin/ruby-saml) for additional supported options.

 ## Devise Integration